jhimross/debug-troubleshooter/readme.txt

 2.  **Upload** the `debug-troubleshooter` folder (containing `debug-troubleshooter.php`, `assets/css/admin.css`, and `assets/js/admin.js`) to the `/wp-content/plugins/` directory via FTP or your hosting's file manager.
 3.  **Activate** the plugin through the 'Plugins' menu in WordPress.

+== Usage ==

+Once the plugin is installed and activated, navigate to **Tools > Debug & Troubleshooter** in your WordPress dashboard.

+### 1. Site Information

+The top section provides a quick overview of your WordPress environment:

+* **PHP Information:** Displays your PHP version and memory limit.
+* **WordPress Information:** Shows your WordPress version, active theme, and a list of currently active plugins.
+* **WordPress Constants:** Lists important WordPress configuration constants and their values.
+* **Server Information:** Provides basic details about your web server.

+This section is for informational purposes only and does not allow for direct modifications.

+### 2. Troubleshooting Mode

+This powerful feature allows you to simulate theme switches and plugin deactivations for your current browser session without affecting your live website for other visitors.

+**Entering Troubleshooting Mode:**

+1. Locate the "Troubleshooting Mode" section.
+2. Click the **"Enter Troubleshooting Mode"** button.
+3. The page will reload, and a yellow admin notice will appear at the top of your dashboard, indicating that Troubleshooting Mode is active.
+This confirms that your session is now isolated.

+**Simulating Theme Switch:**

+1. While in Troubleshooting Mode, use the **"Simulate Theme Switch"** dropdown.
+2. Select any installed theme from the list.
+This theme will be active for your session only.

+**Simulating Plugin Deactivation:**

+1. In the **"Simulate Plugin Deactivation"** section, you'll see a list of all your installed plugins.
+2. By default, plugins currently active on your live site will be checked.
+3. To simulate deactivating a plugin for your session, simply **uncheck** its box.
+Plugins that remain checked will be active in your troubleshooting session.

+**Applying Troubleshooting Changes:**

+1. After making your desired selections for both theme and plugins, click the **"Apply Troubleshooting Changes"** button.
+2. The page will reload, applying your simulated theme and plugin states to your current browser session.
+3. You can now navigate to the front-end of your website to test for conflicts or issues with the new configuration.

+**Exiting Troubleshooting Mode:**

+1. To end your troubleshooting session and revert your browser to seeing the live site's actual configuration, return to the **Tools > Debug & Troubleshooter** page.
+2. Click the **"Exit Troubleshooting Mode"** button.
+3. The page will reload, and the admin notice will disappear, confirming you have exited the mode.

 == Frequently Asked Questions ==

 **Q: How does Troubleshooting Mode work without affecting my live site?**